microsoft/pxt-adafruit/docs/device/reactive.md

 # The micro:bit - a reactive system

-The micro:bit is a reactive system. #docs
+The micro:bit is a reactive system.

 ### Computing systems